 - Take your pet for a walk.

-- Exercise at lunch or take an exercise break to stretch or take a quick walk.
+- Exercise at lunch or take a break to stretch.

 - Plan active vacations.